Car Culture

 Aerodynamics

 The S2000's bodywork was shaped with aerodynamic function in mind.
 The front bumper, rear spoiler, and underbody design work together to manage airflow and maintain high-speed stability.
-The underbody treatment in particular — often ignored on road cars of this era — reduces lift by controlling the air pressure beneath the chassis, keeping the car planted at motorway and track speeds.
+The underbody treatment in particular, often ignored on road cars of this era, reduces lift by controlling the air pressure beneath the chassis, keeping the car planted at highway and track speeds.

 Sound: The Exhaust and Intake as Experience

 The dual exhaust system is tuned to produce a characteristic note that sharpens as the engine climbs toward its redline.
-When VTEC engages at approximately 6,000 rpm, the exhaust tone changes audibly — a moment that has become as recognisable to S2000 owners as any visual detail on the car.
+When VTEC engages at approximately 6,000 rpm, the exhaust tone changes audibly, a moment that has become as recognizable to S2000 owners as any visual detail on the car.

 The intake system compounds the effect.
 At high revs, the induction noise becomes a distinct part of the driving experience, reinforcing the sense that the engine is working at the edge of its mechanical capability.